 Very few dogs are born without a tail, so this procedure is an elective surgery that some breeders choose to perform.
 It’s long been the practice with breeds such as the Doberman, Schnauzer, Frenchie, Poodles, Spaniels, and many others.

 How Is Cockapoo Tail Docking Performed?

-The Cocker Spaniel and Poodle, the Cockapoo’s parent breeds, routinely have their tails docked.
+The Cockapoo’s parent breeds, the Cocker Spaniel and Poodle, routinely have their tails docked.
 Typically the tail docking procedure is performed within five days after the puppy is born.

 Is Cockapoo Tail Docking Painful For A Puppy?

 Some breeders continue to tail dock cockapoo puppies within five days of birth because they believe the Cockapoo puppy’s nervous system is not yet fully matured.
 They assume that a puppy with an immature nervous system will not feel significant discomfort.

 However, this popular misconception regarding a puppy’s neurological system is false.
 All puppies have the same basic neurological system, and Cockapoos are no exception.
 Scientific research demonstrates that the sensitivity to pain in puppies and adult dogs is the same.

 Even if a puppy is just two days old, cutting through skin, muscle, nerves, and between bones will never be pain-free.
 Restraining a tiny puppy is so easy that many breeders don’t even use anaesthesia or sedative for this operation.